Executive Team

 Executive assistant: Tracey Lynch

-With over 30 years of experience in the health care system, Kori Kingsbury is an accomplished executive leader with expertise in strategy, policy and governance in the public sector.
-Kori served as CEO of the Cardiac Care Network of Ontario (2007–2017), where she led the organization during a time of strategic growth and transformation with a focus on corporate performance, program implementation and evaluation.
-Prior to 2007, Kori held executive leadership roles in British Columbia, including responsibility for Cardiac Services BC.
-Since 2018, Kori has continued to focus more broadly on health system strategy, policy development and regional program planning as an Independent Consultant.
-Experienced in government and external relations, she has extensive understanding of the health care system and key issues and opportunities within Ontario.
-Kori holds a Master of Public Administration (Queens University), and ICD.D designation from the Institute of Corporate Directors (University of Toronto).
+With over 30 years of experience in the health-care system, Kori Kingsbury is an accomplished executive leader with expertise in strategy, policy and governance in the public sector.
+Kingsbury served as CEO of the Cardiac Care Network of Ontario (2007–2017), where she led the organization during a time of strategic growth and transformation with a focus on corporate performance, program implementation and evaluation.
+Prior to 2007, Kingsbury held executive leadership roles in British Columbia, including responsibility for Cardiac Services BC.
+Since 2018, Kingsbury has continued to focus more broadly on health system strategy, policy development and regional program planning as an Independent Consultant.
+Experienced in government and external relations, she has an extensive understanding of the health-care system and key issues and opportunities within Ontario.
+Kingsbury holds a master of public administration (Queens University), and ICD.D designation from the Institute of Corporate Directors (University of Toronto).

 Sandy Zidaric